-The City of Flagstaff is working on an Active Transportation Master Plan (ATMP) to serve as a detailed guide to enhancing walking and biking in Flagstaff.
+On November 1, 2022, the Flagstaff City Council adopted the Active Transportation Master Plan (ATMP) to serve as a detailed guide to enhancing walking and biking in Flagstaff.
 The ATMP includes detailed information regarding pedestrian and bicycle accommodation, and establishes a series of goals, policies, and strategies to support walking and biking.

 Walking and biking are important to Flagstaff.
-This master plans will make specific recommendations for strategies, actions, projects, and programs to improve the pedestrian and bicycle environment and implement the goals and policies of the Flagstaff Regional Plan 2030 regarding walking, biking, and trails.
+This master plans makes specific recommendations for strategies, actions, projects, and programs to improve the pedestrian and bicycle environment and implement the goals and policies of the Flagstaff Regional Plan 2030 regarding walking, biking, and trails.

-Click on this link to download the draft ATMP, which was released for public review on September 13, 2021.
+Click on this link to download the adopted ATMP.

-There are a variety of ways to stay current and participate in this process:
+There are a variety of ways to stay current with walking and biking issues and to engage in ongoing implementation of the ATMP:

 - Receive email updates and notices via the Notify Me function on the City's website.
 Sign up for Bicycle Advisory Committee, Pedestrian Advisory Committee, or Flagstaff Urban Trails System lists